 Event technologists are in charge of extending the reach of the events their organizations create.
 They know their way around registration systems, lead retrieval systems, content production, and other technology solutions that streamline processes and create efficiencies.

-They may also be put in charge of recommending, managing and maintaining event technology solutions.
-Check out this role if you want to become a business event strategist who wants to gain a deeper understanding of data, technology and event design.
+They may also be put in charge of recommending, managing, and maintaining event technology solutions.
+Check out this role if you want to become a business event strategist who wants to gain a deeper understanding of data, technology, and event design.

-Make Your Event More Interactive Through Technology
+Make Your Event Interactive with Smart Technology

 As an event professional, it’s up to you and your team to leverage technology solutions to streamline processes, improve security, and support data capture.
 With so many different technology options on the market today, you’re bound to find a combination of tech applications that work for you!

 Don’t forget to set yourself up for success with on-site name tag printers, including thermal printers for an expedited registration process and fast, easy, smudge-free printing.
+Don't forget to stock up on RFID direct thermal name tag stock!